Other Names: Idi, Hanshee, Oska, Bareeru, Rowondu, Wulo

 Recommended For: Couples, single owners, families with older children

 Lifespan: 10-12 years

 Good With Other Animals: Yes

 Good With Strangers: No

 Can Live In Cold Weather: Within reason

 Can Tolerate Being Left Alone: Yes

-Azawakhs are a very ancient breed of dog, and have been used in their native regions for centuries, if not millennia.
+Azawakhs are a very ancient African dog breeds, and have been used in their native regions for centuries, if not millennia.